Patrick James Leonard

 Patrick James Leonard (May 19, 1847 – January 1, 1899) was a United States Army sergeant who received the Medal of Honor during the Indian Wars.
 Until 1984, it was believed that Leonard was a double recipient of the Medal of Honor.
 However, another Irishman, Patrick Thomas Leonard, had also received the Medal of Honor.

 Early life and education

 Leonard was born in County Meath, Ireland.

 Military career

 Leonard enlisted at Cincinnati, Ohio.
-His actions as a sergeant at the Little Blue River near Little Blue, Nebraska on May 15, 1870, led to him being awarded the Medal of Honor on June 22, 1870.
+His actions as a sergeant at the Little Blue River near Little Blue Township, Adams County, Nebraska, on May 15, 1870, led to him being awarded the Medal of Honor on June 22, 1870.
 While searching for stray horses near the river, Leonard and four other soldiers were ambushed by 50 Indians.
 The men were able to kill three Indians, and wound seven.
 After repelling the attack, Leonard then escorted two women and a child to the nearest settlement.
 The other four soldiers (Pvt.
 Thomas Hubbard, Pvt.
 Heth Canfield, Pvt.
 Michael Himmelsback, Pvt.
 George W. Thompson) also received Medals of Honor.